folio-org/folio-analytics/cookbook/po_bill_to.md

-If we put this query into a CTE, we can then use the column `bill_to_name` (and `approval_date`) to select approved purchased orders billed to a specific entity, and sort them by approval date with the most recent listed first:
+If we put this query into a CTE, we can then use the column `bill_to_name` (and `approval_date`) to select approved purchased orders billed to a specific entity (in this case, `Acquisitions`), and sort them by approval date with the most recent listed first:

 ```sql
 WITH bill_to_values AS MATERIALIZED (